 With its location on the South Shore, Plymouth is near most of the popular vacation spots in the state.
-Bustling Boston and its sporting venues, rich culture, and colleges lies just 40 miles to the north.
-Spooky Salem is less than 70 miles away, and is a hotspot every Halloween.
+Bustling Boston's sporting venues, rich culture, and colleges lie just 40 miles to the north.
+Spooky Salem is less than 70 miles away and is a hotspot every Halloween.
 The towns of Sandwich, Dennis, Yarmouth, and Falmouth are less than an hour away and offer a wealth of dining, shopping, and recreational opportunities.

 If you're a Revolutionary War buff or a fan of early American history, Plymouth is the perfect getaway—and our Plymouth vacation rentals can't be beat!